nf-modules-hub/spotyping/README.md

 You can update this behavior by simply specifying the alternative such as `move` or `link` etc.

 ```
-nextflow run https://github.com/nextflow-hub/spotyping --saveMode move
+nextflow run https://github.com/nf-modules/spotyping --saveMode move
 ```

 For more information please refer [Nextflow documentation](https://www.nextflow.io/docs/latest/process.html#publishdir)

 ## Customizing the script

-The sole purpose of process wrappers in `nextflow-hub` is to keep the code small, clean and hackable with some basic knowledge of `nextflow` scripting.
+The sole purpose of process wrappers in `nf-modules` is to keep the code small, clean and hackable with some basic knowledge of `nextflow` scripting.

 If you have specific requirements, you are encouraged to fork/clone and update your version to accomodate your needs.